Hey there, savvy marketers! We are here to guide you through the impact of GDPR, the General Data Protection Regulation, on your marketing efforts.

 So, let’s dive right in and explore how GDPR can shape your marketing strategies and tips and tricks to navigate GDPR.

-Personal data is so valuable that it’s being collected at an incredible rate, and thus, it’s vulnerable to theft and misuse.
-The people who use customer data the most don’t fully understand how they should use it, and former and prospective customers do not even know why they receive emails and messages from brands they didn’t sign up for.
+Personal data is so valuable that it’s being collected at an incredible rate, and it’s vulnerable to theft and misuse.
+The people who use customer data the most don’t fully understand how they should use it.

 GDPR, by a long measure, is the most impactful regulation in place for data protection in a tech-driven generation.

 The EU has long valued its citizens’ online privacy and believes that they should be protected and empowered rather than exploited or ignored.

 The EU regulators felt that the companies were misusing their citizens’ data for their own gain and that they should be transparent about how they were using the data.
 GDPR was introduced to end this and give back power to customers.

 History of GDPR

 GDPR is adapted from a document that was first adopted in 1980 and later modified in 1995.